tsauvajon/twelvefa/Readme.md

 process.

-Every other task that would require several actions will be included in a single executable bash file for that task, that would in turn run all of the actions.
+Every other task that would require several actions will be included in a single executable bash file for that task, that would, in turn, run all of the actions.

 Future tasks could include database migrations, installing multiple dependencies.